Kaththi: Popular culture

 The scene where Kathiresan (Vijay) visualises a floor plan in three-dimensions was parodied by Neeraj Madhav in Adi Kapyare Kootamani (2015) and Sivakarthikeyan in Rajinimurugan (2016).
 Kathiresan's introduction in the pipeline was spoofed by Vishal in Kaththi Sandai.
 In the 2017 film Balloon, actor Jai walks with an iron rod to beat up a group of goons, which was similar to the coin fight scene in the film, and the instrumental theme "The Sword of Destiny" was mimicked in the background.
 Jai's character in the film was named Jeevandhanam, similar to one of the characters played by Vijay.
 The extended press conference scene featured in the film was spoofed in Tamizh Padam 2 (2018).

-The 2019 Tamil film Boomerang, was said to be heavily inspired from the film, as the lead actor Atharvaa played dual roles and it also dealt with farmers' issue, similar to this film.
-The Telugu film Maharshi, which was released on the same year, starring Mahesh Babu has said to be influenced by Kaththi as both the film's focus on agriculture.
+The 2019 Tamil film Boomerang, was said to be heavily inspired from the film, as the lead actor Atharvaa played dual roles and it also dealt with farmers' issue.
+The Telugu film Maharshi, which was released in the same year, starring Mahesh Babu has said to be influenced by Kaththi as both the films focus on agriculture.
 Janani K. of India Today gave a mixed review for the film and wrote: "Mahesh Babu gets his own underwhelming Kaththi".